Rio Tinto Iron Ore

 AutoHaul™ improves safety by reducing risk at level crossings and through its automated responses to speed restrictions and alarms.
 It also eliminates the need to transport drivers to and from trains mid-journey saving almost 1.5 million kilometres of road travel each year.
 It also improves cycle times by using information about the train and rail network topography to calculate and deliver a safe, consistent driving strategy.

-And in 2019, we completed the first fully integrated paperless trade in iron ore.
+In 2019, we completed the first fully integrated paperless trade in iron ore.
 The whole process integrated intelligent contracts, electronic documents and a trade finance blockchain resulting in a faster, more streamlined transaction.
 Total transaction time was reduced from six days to 24 hours.
 This trade built on our first fully-digitised trade finance transaction completed in 2018.

 Each of these elements works together to deliver high-quality iron ore to our customers reliably and safely.